peruvianeagle1337/Social-Network/README.md

     *QT Studio Application*

-Features:

 Run Mainwindow.cpp to Launch the Log-In Screen

   Requires a valid Username (drawn from users.txt)

-Uses Vectors to Store Each User's Friends

-Finds a list of Most Relevant Friend Suggestions (click to add)
+Features:

-Text Posts: Users can write posts on their own and on each other's profiles!
+• Text Posts: Users can write posts on their own and on each other's profiles

-Additional Features:
+• Friend Suggestions (Finds the most relevant connections)

 • Profile Pictures for each user

 • Biographies for each user